Creation Justice: Where Are You Called to Serve?

 In Genesis, we find that our first call as people of faith is to tend to God’s creation.
 In caring for this interconnected world in which we live, this call inevitably entails putting love into action for every living creature and for every economically or racially marginalized community that suffers from environmental harm.
 When it comes to how we discern this call in more specific terms, one will sometimes hear of “ladders of engagement.”
 The idea is that people start out with an activity that requires a low bar of commitment and then work their way upward to activities of increasing commitment.
 While this concept is helpful, history also suggests that sometimes people feel called to jump over rungs on the ladder to the place that they feel compelled to serve in that moment.
 There are no formulas for how God works in our lives.
 Look at this ladder of engagement to discern where you and your congregation belong in seeking to care for God’s creation.

 - Educate Yourself: Sign-up to receive the Pollinator, the UCC’s Environmental Justice e-newsletter.
-Also, check out our Creation Justice Webinar series.
+Check out past Creation Justice Webinars and sign-up for updates about future webinars.
 Topics include energy efficiency programs for churches, how to go solar, advocacy issues, and more.

-- Learn with Others: Start a book group to read books like Jim Antal’s book Climate Church, Climate World.
-This thought provoking book by a noted faith leader on climate is designed for church groups and comes with discussion questions.
+- Learn with Others: Start a book group to read books like Brooks Berndt’s Cathedral on Fire: A Church Handbook for the Climate Crisis or Jim Antal’s Climate Church, Climate World.

 - Plan with Others: Form a green team at your church.
 Read these five tips for creating a crew of change makers who can support each other as they offer their talents and gifts in ministry.
 A group of co-conspirators cultivates sustained commitment and the courage to act.